Physical Therapy Early Assurance Program (EAP) for College Sophomores

 Applicants to the Early Assurance Program must have:

 - Forty hours of shadowing of a Physical Therapist, completed after high school graduation.
 At least 20 hours must be completed with one Physical Therapist.
 Applicants may list on their application PT shadowing completed while in high school, but that can’t count in the 40 hours.
+(Applicants unable to get 40 hours of shadowing due to PT offices being unavailable to shadow due to COVID restrictions should speak with an Admissions Advisor to discuss their options.)

 - A minimum cumulative grade point average of 3.30 calculated from all colleges previously attended (matriculated and non-matriculated)